arathnim/ghost/posts/crypto-interfaces.md

 as in the previous level, it's a slot that takes objects with the encrypt and decrypt methods, which fully describes a particular algorithm.

+Now that we have an understanding of how different developers think about cryptography, we can use that information to figure out how to design the interface.
-They next step is identifying the goals we want to use to guide our design.
+The next step is identifying the goals we want to use to guide that design, specifically, the ways in which it will be accessed.

 #### ease of use

-The first is that we want to make it so that developers without crypto knowledge can use the library to get what they need.
+The first is that we want to make it so that developers without crypto knowledge can use the library.
-The difficulty with this goal is that they're using the first level of abstraction, cryptography as a vault, which is a pretty bare-bones model.
+The difficulty with this goal is that they're using the first level of abstraction, cryptography as a vault, which is a bare-bones model.
 If forced to make critical choices like CTR vs. CBC, they're probably going to choose at random.
 So, it follows they need an interface which mirrors this level of abstraction.